Casey at the Bat

 Adapted for reader’s theater (or readers theatre) by Aaron Shepard

 Script copyright © 1999, 2002 Aaron Shepard.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except the texts may not be posted publicly without permission.

 PREVIEW: It looked extremely rocky for the Mudville nine that day. . . .

 CULTURE: American (late 19th century)